-Under the direction of Principal Conductor Timothy Redmond, the Cambridge Philharmonic performs a wide range of repertoire as part of its annual concert series, including an opera and selection of contemporary works.
+The society’s members are drawn from in and around Cambridge and represent a wide range of ages and backgrounds.
+Under the direction of Music Director Harry Sever, Cambridge Philharmonic performs a wide range of repertoire as part of its annual concert series, including an opera, family concert, classical and contemporary works.

 Further details about joining the orchestra or chorus can be found here.